charignon/github-review/README.md

 `github-review` needs a GitHub token to act on your behalf for fetching PRs and submitting reviews.

-Created a personal access token using GitHub (https://github.com/settings/tokens) and add a line to your auth source files with your login and token:
+Create a personal access token using GitHub (https://github.com/settings/tokens) and add a line to your auth source files with your login and token:

 ```
 machine api.github.com login yourlogin^github-review password MYTOKENGOESHERE